JingfengPan/Distributed-FaaS-Platform/README.md

 - Redis is running and reachable at `localhost:6379`.
 - The dispatcher was started before the workers.
 - The worker mode matches the dispatcher mode.
-- Pull workers connect to the pull dispatcher port.
+- Pull workers connect to the Pull dispatcher port.
-- Push workers connect to the push dispatcher port.
+- Push workers connect to the Push dispatcher port.
 - Redis does not contain stale state from a previous run.

 ### Tasks Stay Queued

 This usually means no dispatcher is subscribed to the Redis task channel or no workers are available for the selected mode.

-For local mode, confirm the dispatcher is running:
+For Local mode, confirm the dispatcher is running:

 ```bash
 python task_dispatcher.py -m local -w 4
 ```

-For pull or push mode, confirm both dispatcher and workers are running.
+For Pull or Push mode, confirm both dispatcher and workers are running.

 ### Clean Shutdown